divyanshusaini6900/fashionAi/BACKGROUND_ARRAY_FEATURE.md

 ### Example 5: Background Array [1, 1, 2] with numberOfOutputs = 4
 - Generates 1 image with a clean white background
 - Generates 1 image with a plain background
-- Generates 2 images with random lifestyle backgrounds
+- Generates 2 images with Gemini AI-generated lifestyle backgrounds
 - Total: 4 images

 ## API Endpoint